Tips and tricks Best practice guides, FAQ & more

 What does this change mean for businesses testing Dynamics?
 How can an organization ensure that its business-critical processes are working as intended after every update?
 And how can they avoid long, drawn-out testing that delays releases?

-To the average user, eight releases a year doesn’t mean much - other than better capabilities and new features.
+To the average user, seven releases a year doesn’t mean much - other than better capabilities and new features.

 To the testers and developers - it means something entirely different.
 Something much more time-consuming and difficult.